odedigo/node-secured-api/README.md

 If the token exists, it uses JWT to verify the token's validity.
 If not valid, it responds with a `401`.

-Ifthe token is valid, it looks for a user (in the DB) with a matching token.
+If the token is valid, it looks for a user (in the DB) with a matching token.
 If such a user is not found, an `401` response is sent back.

 if a user is found, the appRouter forwards the request to the subsequent routers.